ufs-community/regional_workflow/ush/wrappers/README.md

 5. COPY the wrapper scripts from the workflow directory:  cp ufs-srweather-app/regional-workflow/ush/wrappers/* .
 6. Run each of the listed scripts, in the order given.
 Scripts with the same stage-# may be run simultaneously.
  - On most HPC systems, you will need to submit a batch job to run the multi-processor jobs
+ - On some HPC systems, you can run the first two jobs (serial) on a login node/command-line
  - Example scripts for Slurm (hera) and for PBS (cheyenne) are provided.
 These may need to be adapted to your system
  - This batch-submit script is hard-coded per task, so will need to be modified or copied to run each task